IN-PLANT USE HOLIDAY DETECTOR

 1. HOLIDAY DETECTOR FUNCTION

-The Tinker & Rasor Model AP/AC In-Plant Holiday Detector is an all-purpose electrical inspection instrument which maintains a given inspection voltage in spite of the electrical load on the circuit.
+The Tinker & Rasor Model HD/AC In-Plant Holiday Detector is an all-purpose electrical inspection instrument which maintains a given inspection voltage in spite of the electrical load on the circuit.
 It is recommended for use on any pipe diameter as well as on flat surfaces when such surfaces are coated with a highly electrical resistance material, and when the surface beneath the coating is electrically conductive.
 The detector works equally well on damp or dry surfaces, and is especially desirable where humid conditions prevail.
 The instrument can be delivered for operation on either 110v or 220v AC power.

 2. INSTRUCTIONS FOR UNPACKING & INSPECTION